zerothi/pythonsupport-page/docs/menu/macos/package-managed.rst

 Step 1: Install Homebrew
 --------------------------
 First you need to download the package manager Homebrew.
 This is done by going to `this <https://brew.sh>`_ website and follow the instructions.
-Tip: The Homebrew website will ask you to open a terminal.
+The Homebrew website will ask you to open a terminal.
 This is done by pressing the "command" and "space" buttons at the same time and searching for terminal

 .. image:: /menu/images/macos-package-managed-homebrew.png